Photon-HDF5/photon-hdf5/docs/phdata.rst

 A Photon-HDF5 is a standard HDF5 file with a predefined structure.

 Every Photon-HDF5 file has a :ref:`/photon_data <photon_data_group>`
-group that contains the photon timestamps and other per-photon data.
+group that contains the photon timestamps and other single photon data.
 In the most basic form */photon_data* contains only the per-photon data (timestamps, detectors, nanotimes, etc...).
-However, in order to correctly interpret the data, additional information is needed (for example which detector is donor/acceptor in a 2-colors smFRET experiment, or the alternation period in a μs-ALEX experiment).
-If available, these additional specifications are contained inside */photon_data* in the :ref:`measurement_specs sub-group <measurement_specs_group>`.
+However, in order to correctly interpret the data, additional information is needed (for example which detectors correspond to the donor and acceptor channels in a 2-colors smFRET experiment, or the alternation period in a μs-ALEX experiment).
+If available, these additional specifications are contained within the */photon_data* field in the :ref:`measurement_specs sub-group <measurement_specs_group>`.

 Other optional groups are:

 - :ref:`/identity <identity_group>`:
-  information about the data file
+  Information about the data file (**example?**)

 - :ref:`/provenance <provenance_group>`:
-  information about the original data file
+  Information about the original data file (when the HDF5 file results from the conversion of a different file format)

 - :ref:`/setup <setup_group>`:
-  fundamental parameters of the experimental setup
+  Description of the experimental setup (**example?**)

 - :ref:`/sample <sample_group>`:
-  sample information.
+  Sample information (**example?**).

-The following sections describe in details all the Photon-HDF5 groups and fields.
+The following sections describe the Photon-HDF5 groups and fields.

 Root-level parameters
 ---------------------

 - **/acquisition_time**: (float) the measurement duration in seconds.
-- **/comment**: (string) a user defined comment.
+- **/comment**: (string) a user-defined comment.

 .. _photon_data_group: